HPEEzmeral/ezua-tutorials/demos/question-answering/README.md

 [Chroma](https://www.trychroma.com/) instance, a cloud-native, open-source embedding database [3].

 Once a question is provided, the application embeds it into the previously mentioned vector space using the same embedding model.
-By default, it fetches the 4 top relevant documents, utilizing a particular algorithm (most commonly kNN) [4].
+By default, it fetches the four top relevant documents, utilizing a particular algorithm (most commonly kNN) [4].
 Subsequently, the application relays the user's question along with the retrieved context to an LLM, ensuring the answer mirrors human-like speech.
 This tutorial accommodates any GPT4ALL [5] supported architecture, but `orca-mini-3b.ggmlv3.q4_0` is the go-to model.

 Now, onto the serving details: Using [KServe](https://kserve.github.io/website/0.11/) [6] you can set up an Inference Service (ISVC) with custom components.
-To do this, you need to build and push three images which KServe will use to serve both the Vector Store and the LLM.
+To do this, you need to build and push three Docker images which KServe will use to serve both the Vector Store and the LLM.
 Below are the application directories containing the respective Dockerfiles to build these images:

 - Vector Store: [`dockerfiles/vectorstore`](dockerfiles/vectorstore)
 - LLM Transformer: [`dockerfiles/transformer`](dockerfiles/transformer)